wso2/identity-apps/docs/write-code/PERFORMANCE.md

 pnpm build
 ```

-Following these steps will enable the analyzer, the resulting view will look something like the following.
+Following these steps will enable the analyzer and result in a view that would look like the following.

 ![webpack-analyzer-sample](../assets/webpack-analyzer-sample.jpg)